Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

          "retryPolicy": 3,
        ```

-       If the configurationStatus is `pending`, wait for the job to finish before continuing.
-If the configurationStatus is `failed`, this means the failed CFS job configurationStatus should be addressed now for this node.
-If the configurationStatus is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, this can be ignored.
+       If the `configurationStatus` is `pending`, then wait for the job to finish before continuing.
+If the `configurationStatus` is `failed`, then the unsuccessful CFS job should be addressed now for this node.
+If the `configurationStatus` is `unconfigured` and the NCN personalization procedure has not been done as part of an install yet, then this can be ignored.

-       If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.
+       If `configurationStatus` is `failed`, then see [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from `cray-cfs` to determine why the configuration may not have completed successfully.

     10. Uncordon the node.

         ```bash
         ncn-m# kubectl uncordon <node you just rebooted>
         ```

     11. Verify pods are running on the rebooted node.

          Within a minute or two, the following command should begin to show pods in a `Running` state (replace NCN in the command below with the name of the worker node):